 The next step in the selection procedure is essay writing.
 As effective writing skills are a pre-requisite for global professionals, IIFT has included this round along with the GD/PI Process.
 Candidates are required to write an essay of 300 words in 20 minutes.

 An essay is a reflection of one's personality.
 It checks the written communication skills, knowledge level and logical thinking ability of the candidate.
 An essay can be deemed as a good essay only if it has good content, organization and presentation.
 Few topics that have come in IIFT essay writing are:

 A Personal Interview is a great opportunity for candidates to showcase their skills and strengths.
 It's a chance to show how they are a perfect fit for the particular institute or position.
-On the other hand, it gives the chance to the panellists to evaluate the personality of the candidate.
-In the IIFT interview, there are generally 3 panellists.
-Two of the panellists are faculty members and 1 is an alumnus.
+On the other hand, it gives the chance to the panelists to evaluate the personality of the candidate.
+In the IIFT interview, there are generally 3 panelists.
+Two of the panelists are faculty members and 1 is an alumnus.
 The kind of questions and number of questions asked to the candidates can vary from person to person, but the personal interview is designed to know about you.

 Typically, interview questions can be of different types, like a personality-based question, which focus on the strengths, weaknesses, achievements, failures and goals of an individual.
 Questions regarding Academics focus on an individual's academic and extracurricular performance.
 There can also be current affairs or career planning based questions.